tkiat/my-writings-public/blog/software/os/debian-minimal-installation.md

-# Debian: Minimal Installation (With and Without Full Disk Encryption)
+# Debian: Minimal Installation (With or Without Full Disk Encryption)

 I found myself with the prompt beyond my grasp when I was a total Linux noob who tried to install it the first time, something like "nonfree firmware needed".
 I swore off Debian that time.
 Anyway, Linus also said Debian is hard to install so I didn't feel very stupid back then (haha, we are in the same league!).
 A year later, I considerably upgraded my Linux suit and my penguin-shaped spectacles found the installation guide easy to read!